 - The Family Support Organization of Bergen County (FSOBC) offers free programs for parents on a variety of topics including social anxiety, positive parenting, and more.
 Please click on the link to access the flyer from this organization: FSOBC Educational Series Fall 2016

-- Care Plus has a series of workshops this fall on topics for students ages 5-17 on social skills, anxiety and many more.
+- Care Plus has a series of workshops on topics for students ages 5-17 on social skills, anxiety and many more.
 There are also workshops for parents.
 For information on these groups, click here: Care Plus of NJ Groups.
 On the menu, click on the workshop you are interested in or open the "Home" link to be directed to the Care Plus of NJ website.

 - The NYU Child Study Center, part of the Hassenfeld Children's Hospital of NY at NYU Langone, hosts weekly free workshops on topics relating on raising healthy kids, managing behavior, and emotional health and illness.
 All workshops are held on Thursdays, from 6:30 - 7:30pm.
 To read a description of the workshops and register online, kindly click: 2016-2017 NYU Child Study Center Workshops.
 For information on the Child Study Center and locations, kindly click: NYU Child Study Center.

 Located in Brookside School, the Department of Special Services is where you can contact the members of the Child Study Team.
 The members of the Child Study Team are dedicated to helping students achieve success in the academic, social, and emotional domains.
 As you navigate through this section of the District website, you will find information on workshops and programs available through various County and State organizations.
 The information in this sections is updated regularly as new information becomes available.